 • Butter – Unsalted, preferably.
 You can also opt for oil, bacon grease, goose fat, chicken fat, or even duck fat.

-• Skillet – Preferably non-stick, but cast-iron or even carbon steel would work.
+• Skillet – Preferably non-stick, but cast-iron or carbon steel will work.

 Generally, you would fry an egg for about 3 minutes, or until the white is set.
 Depending on how you like your eggs, you may want to cook it longer if you prefer not to have a sunny-side up egg.